 The ProLon diet is a pre-packaged 5-day meal program.
 It is the first diet to undergo clinical trials.
 It was developed and tested by Dr. Valter Longo and his team at the University of Southern California (1).

 This 5-day meal program offers micro and macronutrients in accurate amounts and blends (after extensive scientific research).
-It is claimed that your body doesn’t recognize this blend, thereby entering a fasting state.
+It is claimed that this blend induces a fasting state.

 In the following section, we will cover the diet plan for this meal program.